MineralsCloud/qha/docs/source/tutorials/convert.rst

 When all these files are obtained, put them in them same directory and run::

-   $ qha-convert filelist.yaml static q_points
+   $ qha convert filelist.yaml static q_points

 then a file named ``input`` will be generated in the same directory.